-A month after its opening, I finally made the trip down to the National Mall to visit the new Martin Luther King, Jr. memorial.
+A month after the grand debut, I finally visited the Martin Luther King, Jr. Memorial.

 The Wonders I See Without Traveling

-The Holocaust Museum is next door, the Bureau of Printing and Engraving is a minute further, the Washington monument is behind my building, yet I’ve never taken the time to visit many of these free attractions.
+The Holocaust Museum, the Bureau of Printing and Engraving, and the Washington Monument are all steps away.
+Yet, I’ve never taken the time to visit many of these free attractions.

-I’ve challenged myself to get out and visit these museums and monuments and to explore the city that I’m living in.
+My challenge to myself is to get out and visit these museums and monuments and to explore the city I’m living in.
 It shouldn’t be hard; I live in Washington, DC for goodness sake!

 A Journey To Be A Resident Tourist